Days Gone is an upcoming action-adventure game taking place in a post-apocalyptic setting dominated by zombies.

 Days Gone Release Date

 The game was originally supposed to launch in 2018, but the release date was pushed back to 2019.
-With the latest trailer, the exact date was confirmed to be the 26th of April.
+With the latest trailer, the exact date was confirmed to be on April 26, 2019.

 It will be a PlayStation 4 exclusive, which is not much of a surprise considering that it is developed by the Sony-owned Bend Studio.
 This also makes a multiplatform release highly unlikely, especially if the game becomes a commercial hit.

 Not much is known about the plot of Days Gone, but it’s safe to assume that it won’t be as central to the game as it was with The Last of Us.
 The developers seem to be focusing on providing players with a fresh and engaging gameplay system, something that we deem to be a good thing.
 After all, this game needs to distinguish itself from the upcoming Last of Us sequel if it wishes to avoid being overshadowed by it.

 All that we know for now is that the protagonist goes by the name Deacon St. John and that he is a restless biker trying to find his way in a world ravaged by a zombie apocalypse.
 One more prominent character is “Boozer”, another biker belonging to the same gang as Deacon.
 The two seem to be on the run together, having to fend off both human enemies, zombies (i.e. “freakers”, as they’re called in the game), as well as a range of infected fauna, as the virus responsible for the outbreak seems to infect all living things indiscriminately.

 Days Gone Gameplay